The Listening Post: History

 The Listening Post is one of the longest-running programmes on Al Jazeera English, launched in 2006.
 It is a weekly broadcast that analyses current affairs by examining the ways in which stories, issues and events are reported in the media.

 The show's specialism is media analysis and critique and the global breadth of its coverage – with reports ranging from Rupert Murdoch's hold on media in Australia, the war of media narratives between Russia and the West to the rise of anti-Muslim rhetoric in India.

 The show's presenter is Richard Gizbert.
 Gizbert, a veteran of ABC News.
 Gizbert conceptualised and pitched the show to the network and was recruited in April 2006, in the run-up to the channel's launch.
 Stand-in hosts in Gizbert's absence have been former Al Jazeera news anchor Barbara Serra and the show's executive producer Meenakshi Ravi.

-The Listening Post often has its producers on the air for "Feature" and "Radar" segments.
-Tariq Nafi, Johanna Hoes, Nic Muirhead, Ahmed Madi, Florence Phillips and Meenakshi Ravi write and present such segments.